 A typical machine learning tasks are to provide a recommendation.
 For those who have a Netflix account, all recommendations of movies or series are based on the user’s historical data.
 Tech companies are using unsupervised learning to improve the user experience with personalizing recommendation.

-Machine learning is also used for a variety of task like fraud detection, predictive maintenance, portfolio optimization, automatize task and so on.
+Machine learning is also used for a variety of tasks like fraud detection, predictive maintenance, portfolio optimization, automatize task and so on.

 - What is Machine Learning?